somdipdey/MAT-CNN-SOPC/README.md

-# Traffic Analysis on FPGA
+# MAT-CNN-FPGA: Traffic Analysis Using CNNs on FPGA